ivcained/basedhack.house/Based Hack House @ DevCon 7.md

 # Sponsors:

-To embrace the decentralized spirit, we will integrate [MUD](https://mud.dev) to enable anyone on chain to donate to the Hackathon Prize Pool.
+To embrace the decentralized spirit, we will integrate [MUD](https://mud.dev) to enable on chain donations from everyone.

 <p>Sponsors can reach us by commenting on this doc or opening a pr on the repo: